-Other characters of the joining group FARSI YEH follow the same pattern.
-These YEH forms appear with two dots aligned horizontally below them in initial and medial forms, but with no dots below them in final and isolated forms.
-Characters with the joining group YEH behave in a different manner.
-Just as U+064A ARABIC LETTER YEH retains two dots below in all contextual forms, other characters in the joining group YEH retain whatever mark appears below their isolated form in all other contexts.
-For example, U+0777 ARABIC LETTER FARSI YEH WITH EXTENDED ARABIC-INDIC DIGIT FOUR BELOW carries an Urdu-style digit four as a diacritic below the yeh skeleton, and retains that diacritic in all positions, as shown in the fourth row of Table 8-10.
+Other characters of the joining group farsi yeh follow the same pattern.
+These yeh forms appear with two dots aligned horizontally below them in initial and medial forms, but with no dots below them in final and isolated forms.
+Characters with the joining group yeh behave in a different manner.
+Just as U+064A ARABIC LETTER YEH retains two dots below in all contextual forms, other characters in the joining group yeh retain whatever mark appears below their isolated form in all other contexts.
+For example, U+0777 ARABIC LETTER FARSI YEH WITH EXTENDED ARABIC-INDIC DIGIT FOUR BELOW carries an Urdu-style digit four as a diacritic below the yeh skeleton, and retains that diacritic in all positions, as shown in the fourth row of Table 9-10.
 Note that the joining group cannot always be derived from the character name alone.
-The complete list of characters with the joining group YEH OF FARSI YEH is available in ArabicShaping.txt in the Unicode Character Database.
+The complete list of characters with the joining group yeh of farsi yeh is available in ArabicShaping.txt in the Unicode Character Database.

 In the orthographies of Arabic and Persian, the yeh barree has always been treated as a stylistic variant of yeh in final and isolated positions.
 When the Perso-Arabic writing system was adapted and extended for use with the Urdu language, yeh barree was adopted as a distinct letter to accommodate the richer vowel repertoire of Urdu.
 South Asian languages such as Urdu and Kashmiri use yeh barree to represent the /e/ vowel.
 This contrasts with the /i/ vowel, which is usually represented in those languages by U+06CC ARABIC LETTER FARSI YEH.
-The encoded character U+06D2 ARABIC LETTER YEH BARREE is classified as a rightjoining character, as shown in Table 8-10.
+The encoded character U+06D2 ARABIC LETTER YEH BARREE is classified as a right-joining character, as shown in Table 9-10.
 On that basis, when the /e/ vowel needs to be represented in initial or medial positions with a yeh shape in such languages, one should use U+06CC ARABIC LETTER FARSI YEH.
 In the unusual circumstances where one wishes to distinctly represent the /e/ vowel in word-initial or word-medial positions, a higher level protocol should be used.

-For the Burushaski language, two characters that take the form of yeh barree with a diacritic, U+077A ARABIC LETTER YEH BARREE WITH EXTENDED ARABIC-INDIC DIGIT TWO ABOVE and U+077B ARABIC LETTER YEH BARREE WITH EXTENDED ARABIC-INDIC DIGIT THREE ABOVE, are classified as dual-joining.
-These characters have a separate joining group called BURUSHASKI YEH BARREE, as shown for U+077A in the last row of Table 8-10.
+For the Burushaski language, two characters that take the form of yeh barree with a diacritic, U+077A arabic letter yeh barree with extended arabic-indic digit two above and U+077B arabic letter yeh barree with extended arabic-indic digit three above, are classified as dual-joining.
+These characters have a separate joining group called burushaski yeh barree, as shown for U+077A in the last row of Table 9-10.

 U+0620 ARABIC LETTER KASHMIRI YEH is used in Kashmiri text to indicate that the preceding consonantal sound is palatalized.
 The letter has the form of a yeh with a diacritic small circle below.
-It has the YEH joining group, with the shapes as shown in the fifth row of Table 8-10.
+It has the YEH joining group, with the shapes as shown in the fifth row of Table 9-10.
 However, when Kashmiri is written in Nastaliq style, the final and isolated forms of kashmiri yeh usually appear as truncated yeh shapes (5) without the diacritic ring.

 U+08AC ARABIC LETTER ROHINGYA YEH is used in the Arabic orthography for the Rohingya language of Myanmar.
 It represents a medial ya, corresponding to the use of U+103B MYANMAR CONSONANT SIGN MEDIAL YA in the Myanmar script.
-It is a right-joining letter, but never occurs in isolated form.
+It is a right-joining letter.
 It only occurs after certain consonants, forming a conjunct letter with those consonants.